mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

     You would use -1 if you wanted to sort in descending order.
     (Note:  some sources will use the verbose symbols `pymongo.ASCENDING` instead of 1 and `pymongo.DESCENDING` instead of -1.
 For me 1 and -1 are a lot easier to remember.)
-In typical python way there is also a default for the sort order of 1.  i.e. in the sort call above we could have omitted the second argument.
+In a typical python way there is also a default for the sort order of 1.  i.e. in the sort call above we could have omitted the second argument.